 "Food Glorious Food" is a song that opens the musical Oliver.
-I recently saw the production at the Columbian Theatre.
+I have always enjoyed musicals and remember certain phrases from songs and that is one that I remember from many years ago.
 We are surrounded by food each day.
 It gives us nourishment to continue to live our life.
 On an average day, most people eat three meals.
 That is how we have been raised for decades.
 Eating Smart will be the second of twelve keys that we will explore.
 Food is a major contributor to our overall health.